Frequently Asked Questions

 Austin Peay uses the California Critical Thinking Skills Test (CCTST) as its Senior Exit Exam.
 This test is used by colleges and universities to assess the effectiveness of their general education programs.
 It is a tool used to improve the quality of instruction and learning.
 The CCTST provides an objective measure of critical thinking skills and engages students reasoning skills.

 The CCTST assumes students have completed most or all of the general education or core curriculum requirements at their institution.
 The questions have a broad range of difficulty; some are quite easy, others are more difficult.
 It is an objective electronic test which uses a multiple-choice format of 34 questions.
-Students are given 45 minutes to complete this timed, proctored exam.
-Online testing options are not available.
+Students are given 45 minutes to complete this timed, proctored exam via computer.
+Remote proctored testing options are not available for distance learners.

 Students, faculty, and administrators are committed to the common goal of academic excellence at Austin Peay.
 An exit exam provides the standards by which our progress toward excellence is measured.
 The Tennessee Higher Education Commission requires all state universities administer a Geneal Education assessment test prior to students' graduation.

-Taking the Senior Exit Exam is required of all seniors graduating with their first Bachelor's degree in any major.
-A hold may be placed on your diploma until this requirement is met.
-For a list of graduation requirements and deadlines, please contact the Office of the Registrar at (931) 221-7150 or visit their website.
+Completion of the Senior Exit Exam is required of all seniors graduating with their first Bachelor's degree in any major.
+A hold will be placed on your diploma until this requirement is met.
+For a list of graduation requirements and deadlines, please contact the Office of the Registrar at (931) 221-7150 or firstname.lastname@example.org.
 Students graduating with Associate, second Bachelor or Master's degrees are not required to take this exam.
-Students receiving their second Bachelor's degree should contact DSIR only if they receive email reminders to register for the exam.
+Students receiving their second Bachelor's degree should contact IEA only if they receive email reminders to register for the exam.

 The test can be taken any time during a student's final year.
 Testing before the final semester is recommended for students planning to relocate, complete internships, fulfill clinical training, or participate in study abroad programs.

 Testing ends shortly before finals each semester.
-Students waiting to see if they will be allowed to graduate should go ahead and take the exam early instead of waiting for a determination or final grades.
+Students waiting to see if they will be allowed to graduate should take the exam early instead of waiting for a determination or final grades.
+No individual test sessions will be arranged to fulfill this requirement after scheduled testing ends each semester.

 The CCTST is a multiple-choice test similar to other standardized tests you have taken in your educational career.
 However, it is a separate test from the Major Field Test, another graduation requirement.
 Major Field Tests are exams administered by programs based upon content covered in a student's major.
 Please contact your program's departmental representative for dates and times these tests will be given.
 Exemption requests for the Major Field Test must be directed to your academic advisor or department chair.

-All requests for Senior Exit Exam exemptions must be made in writing to DSIR explaining in detail the circumstances why an exemption is requested.
-Requests must be submitted by email to firstname.lastname@example.org before testing for the semester concludes.
+All requests for Senior Exit Exam exemptions must be made in writing to IEA using official APSU student email to explain in detail the circumstances why an exemption is requested.
+Requests must be submitted by email to email@example.com before testing for the semester concludes.
 Each request will be evaluated and a written response will be sent to student email accounts only.
 Exemptions granted by departments for Major Field Tests do not apply to the Senior Exit Exam.
+Students should update their current mailing addresses in AP OneStop before submitting an exemption requests.
+Exemptions will not be granted if students' current mailing addresses have not been updated.

 Any student who has a disability that may affect his/her academic performance is encouraged to contact the Office of Disability Services to schedule testing by calling (931) 221-6230, by TTY at (931) 221- 6278, by fax at (931) 221-7102 or by email at email@example.com.